PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 currently tracks this branch.
 The Goal is active again; subsequent work uses coherent commits and pushes without opening an additional pull request.

-The latest implementation unit introduces a lazy `ModelIRPassStateScope` for adjacent registered pass groups.
-Six repeated production clusters now share one differential index across Mean, optional LayerNorm, terminal Mean, SE conv, SE FC, and optional Conv-attention runners.
-The scope ends before every raw legacy mutator.
-A characterization in which the first Mean runner builds state but does not rewrite and the second runner does rewrite proves that graph-index refreshes fall from two to one without changing pass order.
+The latest implementation unit extends the lazy `ModelIRPassStateScope` to the next audited registered-pass sequence.
+Four repeated production clusters now share one differential index across mixed attention, elementwise gates, Pad, dual post-convolution gates, NDHWC gates, cost-volume ScatterND, Add/Concat suffixes, and dual-Mul/Concat.
+A fifth occurrence shares the same seven-runner suffix while retaining its original omission of mixed attention.
+All later isolated calls remain outside this scope.
+A synthetic model whose model-only preflights match every runner proves that 15 diagnostic events construct one graph index without changing runner order.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.